O mar na Lajinha

 O mar na Lajinha, also as No mar da Lajinha (Capeverdean Creole, ALUPEK: U mar na Lajinha, Nu mar da Lajinha) is a Capeverdean novel published in 2004 by Germano Almeida.
 The story is about a group of people meeting regularly for a swim at the Lajinha beach on the island of São Vicente.

-One of the chapters are named "Women of Lajinha" ("Mulheres de Lajinha").
+One of the chapters is named "Women of Lajinha" ("Mulheres de Lajinha").

 In 2006, this section of the novel would be adapted into a theatrical play which was performed at GTCCPPM in Mindelo, the area where the novel was set.
 One of the performers was João Branco.